jangboolee/personal-website/personal/content/posts/review/aero-jet-first-impressions/index.md

 * Already owns two Gossamer Gear packs
     * I use the [Vagabond Jet](https://www.gossamergear.com/products/vagabond-jet) for my daily EDC + commute bag and the [Gorilla 50 Ultralight Backpack](https://www.gossamergear.com/products/gorilla-50) for multi-day outdoor expeditions

-...I have been waiting for something like Gossamer Gear's Travel Collection; a one-bag-travel oriented collection of gear that embodies Gossamer Gear's philosophy of "Take less, do more".
+...I have been waiting for something like Gossamer Gear's Travel Collection; a one-bag-travel oriented collection of gear that embodies Gossamer Gear's ultralight philosophy of "Take less, do more".

 Gossamer Gear's Travel Collection is set for a global release on 2025-05-06, and Gossamer Gear was nice enough to send me pre-release testing samples of their upcoming Travel collection for testing and review.
-Although the products were sent by Gossamer Gear, the company had no inputs on my opinions.
+Although the products were sent by Gossamer Gear, the company gave no editorial inputs.

 Below are some pictures and my initial impressions of the collection.